kubo11/simulations/README.md

 # Simulations
-This repository contains 3 separate physical simulation.
+This repository contains 3 separate physics simulations.
 They are based on numerical solution of equations of motion.
 The simulations are computed on a side thread while main thread handles graphics and communication.
 As a consequence the simulation and it's visualization can run at different rates.
 The camera orbits center of the scene.
 To spin around hold ctrl + lmb and drag mouse.
 To zoom hold ctrl and scroll up/down.
 Skip button allows to advance the simulation by a set number of frames.

 ## Jelly